caibirdme/hand-to-hand-optimize-go/README.md

 # Tutorial for optimizing golang program

-There're lots of powerful tools for optimizing golang program and some of those you may have already known but still don't use it.So let's get started from a very simple demo code,the `main.go`
+There're lots of powerful tools for optimizing golang program and some of those you may have already known but still not used it.So let's get start from a very simple demo,the `main.go`

-*Follow the article and change the `main.go` yourself*
+*Follow the article and change the `main.go` yourself when needed*

 But first of all let's have a glimse of it: